Nationwide vs. Erie: Which one is the cheapest?

 Nationwide vs. Erie: Rates by age group

-Age is a major factor in calculating insurance rates.
-Companies look at speeding and accident trends as well as distracted driving statistics.
-Teen drivers are one of the riskiest – and therefore most expensive – age groups to insure.
-Rates drop as you get older.
+Age plays a major role in calculating insurance rates.
+Companies look at things like speeding, accidents and distracted driving.
+Teen drivers are seen as high-risk, which makes them one of the most expensive age groups to insure.
+Rates usually go down as you get older.

-Age (group) | Nationwide | Erie |
+Age group | Nationwide | Erie |

 ---|---|---|